Guided Self-Placement, Orientation, and Counseling/Advisement

-The orientation program is designed to introduce students to programs of study, campus resources, student support services, and college success tips.
-Students will acquire the necessary tools to make a smooth transition to college and complete their goals successfully.
+The orientation program is designed to introduce students to programs of study, college resources, student support services, and college success tips to make a smooth transition to college and complete their goals successfully.

 Students who are new to Citrus College will complete guided self-placement.
 Future registration may be withheld from students who have applied to the college and did not complete the orientation requirement by the specific deadline date.

-Orientation can be satisfied by completing the following steps:
+Orientation must be satisfied by completing the following steps:

-The college counseling staff provides a variety of services including but not limited to, educational planning, career counseling, university transfer counseling, personal counseling (personal concerns and issues affecting students’ academic progress), Disabled Student Programs and Services (DSP&S), Extended Opportunity Programs and Services (EOP&S), and financial assistance programs.
-The counselors assist in long-range planning and checking specific requirements so that students meet graduation requirements and course prerequisites, secure career/technical certificates and licenses, and fulfill requirements for transfer to other colleges or universities.
+Counselors and advisors provide a variety of services including educational planning, career counseling, university transfer counseling, personal counseling (personal concerns and issues affecting students’ academic progress), Disabled Student Programs and Services (DSPS), Extended Opportunity Programs and Services (EOP&S), and financial assistance programs.
+Counselors assist in long-range planning and checking specific requirements so that students meet graduation requirements and course prerequisites, secure career/technical certificates and licenses, and fulfill requirements for transfer to other colleges or universities.